Register for Eos Connection 2025

 Accessing Prescribed Medications: Tips, Tools, and Resources

-Empower yourself with practical strategies and resources to navigate insurance, financial assistance, and healthcare systems in order to access prescribed medications and treatments.
+To empower patients and families with practical strategies and resources to navigate insurance, financial assistance, and healthcare systems to better access prescribed medications and treatments.

 Medication Matters: How Clinical Pharmacist Practitioners Support Your Eos Care